pequet/obsidian-concept-manager/README.md

 ## Features

  - Dynamic concept relationship mapping
- - Contextual Activation (scope-aware) activates only context-relevant vault regions via Subject- and Domain-specific filtering for discovery and relationship traversal
+ - Contextual Activation (scope-aware) activates only context-relevant vault regions via Subject- and Domain- specific filtering for discovery and relationship traversal
  - Bidirectional relationship discovery (forward and reverse references)
- - Multi-dimensional classification (domain, category, level, unit)
+ - Multi-dimensional classification (domain, category, level, unit...)
  - Confidence-calibrated concept associations
  - Proportional weighting for direct and reverse relationships
  - Proximity-weighted path scoring (rewards filesystem adjacency as a proxy for structural organization)

 ## The Game Changer: Single-Entry Wrapper Functions

 While you can 'raw‑dog' it by calling the raw `ConceptManager` API directly, the simplest way, and only one you should need, is to use this system everywhere is the wrapper’s single, zero‑config method.
+This means paste this on every page you want to use it on, whether it is a Hub, Group, or a standalone Concept page.

 ```dataviewjs
 // Copy both scripts to your CustomJS directory, then use: